Joelgp83/Build-scripts-for-switchroot-android/README.md

 # USAGE:

 `cd` to your `android/lineage` folder containing the source.
-If you're doing this for the first time, run
+If you're doing this for the first time and don't already have that folder, run
 ```
 mkdir -p android/lineage
 cd android/lineage